Ultimate guide to Investment Book of Record (IBOR)

 IBOR vs Front-to-Back Office Platforms

-Front-to-back (F2B) office systems are a different type of proposition than an IBOR, but the two have similar objectives: to simplify data management.
+Front-to-back (F2B) office platforms are a different type of proposition than an IBOR, but the two have similar objectives: to simplify data management.
 They do this in different ways:

 An F2B system needs one type of IBOR as its core, either Generation 1, 2, or 3.
 Most systems available today that are Front-to-Back or close to it, are generation 2 IBORs: they ruin one or more rolling balances to deliver position data.